elevationtools/betterform/orchestrator.md

     - GNU make semantics (timestamp) are used to update `CONFIG_JSON_FILE` with prerequists as `CONFIG_JSONNET_FILE` and `jsonnet-deps
       $CONFIG_JSONNET_FILE`.
-  - Optional for callers of the wave.
-If not specified, the caller MUST make sure `CONFIG_JSON_FILE` already exists.
+  - Optional for callers.
+If not specified, the caller MUST produce `CONFIG_JSON_FILE` themselves.

 > Relative paths in the above environment variables are considered relative to
 > the user's current working directory when they call the orchestrator.